DragonflyStats/dragonflystats.github.io/SQL_Basics_For_Data_Science/Week_01_Quiz.md

 <IMAGE>

-A. Counts the number of rows in the orders table
+A. **CORRECT** Counts the number of rows in the orders table
 B. **INCORRECT** Counts the number of users who have ordered an item
 C. **INCORRECT** Counts the number of invoices
 D. **INCORRECT** Counts the numbers of users

+All of the orders have a user_id, and every user is in the user's table, so this will return the one row for every entry in the orders table.

 ----------------------------------------------------------
 ###  Question 2